-The Look Back feature is one of the cooler additions to the Arlo Pro 2.
+The Look Back feature is one of the cooler additions to the Arlo Pro 2 (although you need to hardwire your camera to use it).
 Sometimes motion sensors are slow to activate and record.
 Look Back allows you to rewind and see footage three seconds before motion or sound was detected.

 USB backup storage option